madrilene/lenesaile.com/src/en/blog/2022-11-19-first-website.md

 I remember updating WordPress for free a few times in the beginning.
 It was exhausting, because the host required a manual entry of FTP credentials in the WordPress backend, for each and every update.
 Then at some point I wanted a tiny monthly flat fee for it.
 That didn't work out, so we, the website and I, went our seperate ways.
 Mine was marked by personal development, fates and upheavals, the way of the website: absolutely unmoved.

-The admin of the website (who of course was still set as "admin"!) happily used the home page and the gallery page as a blog replacement and apparently didn't miss anything at all.
+The admin of the website (who was still set as "admin"!) happily used the home page and the gallery page as a blog replacement and apparently didn't miss anything at all.

 The big wave of Responsive Web Design came, and while the vast majority of sites gradually got media querys, my site didn't care.
 It came in handy I made the website so freaking narrow.